Education in the Ottoman Empire

-The education
+In the Ottoman Empire each, and every millet (religious group) established a schooling system serving its members.
+Education, therefore, was largely divided on ethnic and religious lines: few non-Muslims attended schools for Muslim students and vice versa.
+Most institutions that did serve all ethnic and religious groups taught in French or in other languages.

+Education stages

 The first stage of elementary education and teaching in the Ottoman Empire has been called as Sibyan Schools (Sibyan Mektepleri).
 The education system of Ottomans founded on Sıbyan Schools.
 Sibyan Schools was the first and the last school for many Ottoman citizens.

 Education of Muslims

 The Ottoman Empire had traditional Islamic-style schooling.
 The primary schools were mekteps and secondary schools were medreses.
 Many such schools were within mosques; accordingly the operators of the mosques served as the headmasters of the mekteps.

 Mekteps were coeducational and often charged a nominal fee, although some provided free meals and clothing.
-Lucy Mary Jane Garnett stated in the 1904 book Turkish Life in Town and Country that even though introductory reading and writing units had been recently introduced, "instruction given in [the schools] is chiefly of a religious character".
+Lucy Garnett stated in the 1904 book Turkish Life in Town and Country that even though introductory reading and writing units had been recently introduced, "instruction given in [the schools] is chiefly of a religious character".
 According to Garnett, due to the early establishments of the mekteps and their social welfare programmes, "There is perhaps no country in Europe in which primary education was provided for at so early a date as in Turkey, or so many inducements held out to poor parents to allow their children to participate in its benefits".

 Medreses historically were funded by sultans, and language and Islamic courses formed the curriculum.
 The graduates of medreses served as the educated classes and worked in government and religious services.
-In 1904 each provincial town had at least one medrese and Constantinople (now Istanbul) had over 100 of them.
-According to Garnett, the medreses "resemble in some respects the universities of Western Europe as they existed in mediæval days".
-Garnett concluded that "it cannot be denied that [ the medreses ] have done good service in their time" due to the prominent graduates they had.
+In 1904 each provincial town had at least one medrese and Istanbul had over 100 of them.
+According to Garnett, the medreses "resemble in some respects the universities of Western Europe as they existed in medieval days".
+Garnett concluded that "it cannot be denied that [the medreses] have done good service in their time" due to the prominent graduates they had.
 By 1904 the endowments, facilities, and welfare benefits of the medreses were in decline, and their importance was in decline.